-1. Clean the drive chain with kerosene and a small soft brush.
+1. Clean the drive chain with kerosene and a

 To prevent damaging the O-rings, do not clean the drive chain with steam cleaners, high-pressure washers or inappropriate solvents.

 - 2. Wipe the drive chain dry. - 3.
 Thoroughly lubricate the drive chain with a special O-ring chain lubricant.